 For more information on how you can enjoy a camping trip that is memorable for all the right reasons, check out our blog post on glamping overseas.

 Watch your step

 Alongside food poisoning and sickness, slips and trips account for some of the most frequent claims we receive.
 Whether you’re hiking, biking or just relaxing in a hammock, fall the wrong way and your holiday can take a turn for the worse.
 Just take this traveller who fractured her ankle and her arm after tripping in a pothole in New Orleans.

 But fall at speed and the consequences can be far worse.
 Our survey revealed that motorbikes and scooters caused over one-in-five overseas injuries, which are particularly common in Thailand and Bali.
-Remember, if you want to ride a motorbike overseas, your motorbike or scooter must be less than 200cc, and you must wear a helmet when riding at all times.

 If you have a story about something unfortunate happening to you while on holiday, we’d love to hear about it.
 Send us an email at firstname.lastname@example.org and tell us more.

 We won’t identify you unless you say we can, and we won’t use this information for any purpose other than marketing.
 If you want to access a copy of the personal information we hold about you, please contact us at email@example.com.